ppostma/slimmemeter-stats/README.md

 ## Requirements

-This applications expects an P1 to USB cable connected as `/dev/ttyUSB0`.
+This application expects an P1 to USB cable connected as `/dev/ttyUSB0`.

 The following packages are required: